Searching for Gluino LSP at the LHC: Gluino LSP Phenomenology

 \section{Gluino LSP Phenomenology}

 Gluinos can be abundantly produced at the LHC (see Refs.~\cite{PhysRevD.31.1581,Beenakker:1996ch}).
 Since they interact only via strong interactions, they can be generated in pairs through quark-antiquark and gluon-gluon collisions, or singly in association with squarks.
 Gluino-squark associated production can be important for constraining scenarios of nearly degenerate gluinos and squarks, specially for full degeneracy in the squark sector.
 However, the points studied in the present work have mass differences between the gluino and the lightest squark in the range of hundreds of GeV, therefore the gluino-squark production is subleading with respect to gluino pair production.
-Then, we considered pair production as our case of interest, and the cross-sections used for this analysis in Sec.~\ref{sec:lhc} were obtained at NNLO+NNLL using NNLL-fast\cite{Beenakker:2016lwe}.
-In particular, for our range of interest of gluino masses between 500 GeV and 3000 GeV, the production cross-section is in the range between $\sim 33.5$ pb and $6\times 10^{-6}$ pb.
+Then, we considered pair production as our case of interest, and the cross-sections used for this analysis in Sec.~\ref{sec:lhc} were obtained at NNLO+NNLL using NNLL-fast\cite{Beenakker:2016lwe}.\footnote{ The updated version published recently~\cite{Beenakker:2024jwh}, does not modify the results presented in this work.} In particular, for our range of interest of gluino masses between 500 GeV and 3000 GeV, the production cross-section is in the range between $\sim 33.5$ pb and $6\times 10^{-6}$ pb.